FuelLabs/fuels-ts/apps/docs/src/guide/contracts/methods.md

 ## `call`

-The `call` method should be used to submit a real contract call transaction to the node.
+The `call` method submits a real contract call transaction to the node.
+It resolves as soon as the transaction is submitted and returns a `transactionId` along with a `waitForResult` callback to wait for the transaction execution.

 Real resources are consumed, and any operations executed by the contract function will be processed on the blockchain.

 <<< @/../../docs-snippets/src/guide/contracts/interacting-with-contracts.test.ts#interacting-with-contracts-4{ts:line-numbers}

+## `callAndWait`

+The `callAndWait` method also submits a real contract call transaction, but unlike `call`, it resolves only when the transaction has finished processing.

+Real resources are consumed, and any operations executed by the contract function will be processed on the blockchain.

+<<< @/../../docs-snippets/src/guide/contracts/interacting-with-contracts.test.ts#interacting-with-contracts-5{ts:line-numbers}

 ## `isReadOnly` (utility)